 Prerequisite: PHIL 1115 or permission of the instructor.

+Hours: Three hours of lecture per week.

+Credits: 6

 A philosophical inquiry into what it is to understand a work of art or literature, and what you may learn from one; the nature of and criteria of aesthetic experience; what it means to say that works of art have meanings, express, or represent; an analysis of the procedures and arguments employed by critics.
 This course may be credited towards a Major in Fine Arts (Art History and Visual Studies stream).